 Prescriptions will be available for collection on the following basis:

-Requests made before 5.00pm will be ready for collection two working days later after 2pm.
-For example, prescriptions requested on a Monday will be available for collection on Wednesday after 2pm.
+Requests made before 5.00pm will be ready for collection three working days later after 2pm.
+For example, prescriptions requested on a Monday will be available for collection on Thursday after 2pm.
 If you are calling to request a medication not on your repeat prescription, please ensure you have advised us of an up to date contact number.
 If the doctor requires any more information before issuing a prescription, we will call you to discuss this.

-Requests can also be made by letter, fax, phone (available 24 hours), or in person.
+Requests can also be made by letter, phone (available 24 hours), or in person.
 Letters for repeat requests should enclose a stamped addressed envelope for return.
 Please remember it is your responsibility to ensure you order your repeat medication on time, always allow extra time for weekends and public holidays, and also in the event of postal and/or technical problems.

 Please do not phone to confirm your prescription is ready as this blocks our telephone lines and generates a large amount of work for reception staff.
 Prescription requests made 10 days or more early are unlikely to be granted unless a reason is given i.e. if you need medication sooner for example due to holiday then please let us know.
 You may be asked to attend the surgery on occasions for a review of your medication.